potgieterdl/mind-lab/_posts/2017-12-18-installing-home-assistant-on-ubuntu.md

 # HA on Ubuntu in Python Virtual Env

 ## Backstory
-I've been playing with [HA](https://home-assistant.io/) (aka Home Assistant) for close on 2 months and couple years programming experience it has certainly helped me along.
-But like many others which are trying to dabble with home automation platforms it isn`t that simple.
+I've been playing with [Home Assistan](https://home-assistant.io/) (aka HA) for close on 2 months and with a couple years programming experience it has certainly helped me.
+But like many others new too dabble with home automation platforms it isn`t that simple and can be overwhelming.
+This series will hopefully guide you step by step in creation your own [Home Assistant](https://home-assistant.io/) setup

 ## Introducing Home Assistant
-There are multiple blogs detailing the [HA](https://home-assistant.io/) installs, so i'm not going to go over all of it again.
+There are multiple blogs detailing the [Home Assistant](https://home-assistant.io/) installs, so i'm not going to go over all of it again.
 This is specific to Debian 14.04 LTS and will work with Debian 16.04 as well.

 #### Recommendation
 Unless you going the Raspberry PI route with hass, which is brilliant, i would go full virtual env for this setup.
 Easy to install and run